wur-bioinformatics/introduction-to-bioinformatics/week3.md

 In a rooted phylogenetic tree, terminals sharing a more recent common ancestor are more closely related than terminals sharing a less recent common ancestor.
 Thus, in {numref}`w3f2.2`, dog and bear are more related than dog and sea lion, because dog and bear share a more recent common ancestor.
-On the other hand, monkey and dog are as related as monkey and cat, because they all share the same *most recent common ancestor* (MRCA, and see 3.1 below).
+On the other hand, monkey and dog are as related as monkey and cat, because they all share the same *most recent common ancestor* (MRCA, and see [Rooting & clades](rootingandclades) below).
 Being *related* is not the same as being *diverged*, as divergence means the amount of change accumulated since the split of two lineages, which is reflected in the branch lengths.
 Raccoon and dog would be more diverged than raccoon and bear, but not more closely related.